niokagi/oop-mini-rpg-game/README.md

 # Soot Fallout
-> The Sun is just a memory.
+> The Sunshine is just a memory.

 ---